jnozzi/cocoadev.com/markdown/CocoaPrerequisites.md

-Go back to General/CocoaIntroduction
+Go back to CocoaIntroduction

-Skip to General/CocoaStepOne
+Skip to CocoaStepOne

 Cocoa is a large and technically advanced collection of reusable software.
 Most of the software is provided in the form of objects.
 However much many of us would like Cocoa to be accessible by very novice programmers, the unavoidable reality for the time being is that programmers need to be fairly advanced to benefit from using Cocoa.